The Logical Structure of Physical Laws: A Fixed Point Reconstruction: Examples

 \section{Examples}

-In the physics examples below, we show that once one fixes a natural candidate domain and encodes standard physical constraints (symmetry, locality, and a truncation criterion) as a monotone completion operator, familiar theories such as QED and GR can be presented as fixed points of that operator.
-For more information on the subjects, the reader is kindly directed to \cite{Carroll2019, MisnerThorneWheeler1973, PeskinSchroeder2015, Weinberg1995}.
+In the physics examples below, we show that once one fixes a natural candidate domain and encodes standard physical constraints (symmetry, locality, and a truncation criterion) as a monotone completion operator, familiar theories such as QED and GR can be presented as fixed points of that operator.\footnote{Here, for clarity, we should once again note that this approach is constructive; that is, the following is not an argument of derivation.} For more information on the subjects, the reader is kindly directed to \cite{Carroll2019, MisnerThorneWheeler1973, PeskinSchroeder2015, Weinberg1995}.